seth-beaty/catsAndDogsAI/README.md

 This is a small AI project trainig on images of cats and dogs and teaching a model to identify which is which.
 The dataset can be found here: https://www.kaggle.com/datasets/arpitjain007/dog-vs-cat-fastai

-The model will use TensorFlow and Keras to create layers to train teh AI model.
+The model will use TensorFlow and Keras to create layers to train the AI model.
 The results can then be viewwed in a browser.
 Github wouldn't let me include the .pkl files created for the dataset, hence why I have included the link.

 ### **Installation**